pvnieo/Manga-Panel-Extractor/README.md

   -minp [1-99], --min_panel [1-99]
                         Percentage of minimum panel area in relation to total page area.
   -maxp [1-99], --max_panel [1-99]
-                        Percentage of minimum panel area in relation to total page area.
+                        Percentage of maximum panel area in relation to total page area.
   -f FOLDER, --folder FOLDER
                         folder path to input manga pages.
                         Panels will be saved to a directory named `panels` in this folder.